serdimoa/charting/Widget-Constructor.md

 Delay in milliseconds to wait after key is pressed before making a symbol search request.

 ####auto_save_delay
-Delay in milliseconds to wait before onAutoSaveNeeded can be called again.
+Delay in seconds to wait before onAutoSaveNeeded can be called again.
 This parameter is introduced in version 1.5.

 ####toolbar_bg